ComputerGhost/seats250914/README.md

 Nathan will do these steps.
 He's the only one with the server password...

  1. Run the automated tests, then do the manual tests locally.
- 1. Publish both website projects.
+ 1. Publish all of the website and tool projects.
  1. Copy/paste files to web server.
  1. Update database by running the migrator on it.
- 1. Restart the website processes.
+ 1. Restart the website and tool services.
  1. Do the manual tests and smoke tests on the live websites.